Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/configuration/change-pristine.md

 - **auto**: The `west build` command auto-detects situations when build directory needs to be made clean.
 - **always**: Always clean the build directory before build
-- **none**: No attempt to detect if build directory needs to be made clean before build.
+- **never**: No attempt to detect if build directory needs to be made clean before build.